 Arguably, the most famous case on this list is Michael Jackson.
 While Jackson did, in fact, have a will, it resulted in years of legal battles between his siblings and attorney John Branca and music executive John McClain, who were named the executors of Jackson's estate.
 Similarly, Jimi Hendrix died in 1970 without leaving a will, provoking decades of legal fights between his family members.
 In 2009, his siblings ended up in court over the rights to the musician's iconic image.
 Other celebrities who died without a will include Amy Winehouse, Heath Ledger, and Prince.

 Who else will you find on this list?
-Read on to find out, and get in on the conversation in the comments section.
+Read on to find out.

 Michael Jackson actually did have a will, but it is considered invalid by several of his family members.
 Attorney John Branca and music executive John McClain were named the executors of Jackson's estate, but Janet Jackson and the pop star's other siblings took the case to court, stating that Branca and McClain had no claim to the estate."What will be gained by a finding of invalidity is that the executors will be replaced and the estate and the guardianship will be managed in the best interests of the children, which is what Michael wanted," Janet's lawyer said in a statement.

 Abraham Lincoln did not have a will in place when he was assassinated in 1865.
 Following his unexpected death, the family enlisted Justice David Davis of the United States Supreme Court to take care of his estate.
 Davis went on to petition the court to declare that the President's $85,000 estate be divided by his wife and two living children.

 Following Prince's unexpected death in 2016, his siblings stated that the "Purple Rain" singer did not have a legitimate will in place.
 A long legal battle is expected, but documentary filmmaker Ian Halperin believes that a valid will exists somewhere in Toronto.